Skip to content

 """

-Initialize the FingerprintProximity class.
+Initialize the FingerprintProximity class for binary fingerprint similarity.

 Args:

-df (pd.DataFrame): DataFrame containing fingerprints and other features.
+df (pd.DataFrame): DataFrame containing fingerprints.

 fingerprint_column (str): Name of the column containing fingerprints.

-n_neighbors (int): Number of neighbors to compute.
+n_neighbors (int): Default number of neighbors to compute.

 """